 *Unique Value Proposition (UVP) or Unique Selling Proposition (USP) is a “clear statement that describes the benefit of your offer, how you solve your customer’s needs and what distinguishes you from the competition.”

 **Brand Identity is how you want to be perceived by your consumers.
-Brand positioning are the benefits you want your consumers to think of when they hear about your brand.
+Brand positioning is the benefits you want your consumers to think of when they hear about your brand.

 SWOT stands for Strengths, Weaknesses, Opportunities, Threats.
 It scans your internal and external settings.

 |Internal (within your control and must be existing)||Strength